 This isn’t to say trading in your car is a bad idea.
 There are plenty of benefits to trading, including simplicity, but the potential tax advantage is a major one that often gets overlooked.
 If you live in a state that charges sales tax, the next two paragraphs are critically important (you may be excused, citizens of Delaware, Montana, New Hampshire… and parts of Alaska).

 Let’s imagine that you’re hoping to buy a brand new Subaru Outback in your home state of Vermont.
 Great choice.
-Thanks to a couple of options packages, the MSRP on the vehicle you want is $35,585, but you’re a skilled negotiator and managed to get the dealer to offer if for $34,000.
+Thanks to a couple of options packages, the price of the new car you want is $35,585, but you’re a skilled negotiator and managed to get the dealer to offer if for $34,000.
 The Green Mountain State charges 6% sales tax, meaning you’ll have to pay $2,040 in tax on your purchase, bringing the total out-of-pocket to $36,040—so much for a discount!

 The Game Has Changed